bremaya/Shutdown-Tools/README.md

 This is packed with NirCmd v2.86 and ScreenOff v2.1.
 Any problems mail to > bremaya@gmail.com

-Description of the softwares uI used:
+Description of the softwares I used:

 NirCmd (https://www.nirsoft.net/utils/nircmd.html)